irfanhaneefcl/CICD_Project/README.md

 ## Step1 -- `Pre-Requisite`

 ```
-      Create a VM (on any cloud OR Virtual Box) with 1CPU 2GB RAM
+      Create a VM (on any cloud OR Virtual Box) with 1CPU 2GB RAM a

       login to the VM Install below tools

 ```
 ![CICD-JPAC](https://github.com/lerndevops/labs/blob/master/cicd-flow/CICD-JPAC.png)